All comparisonsPassword Managers

 KeePassXC

-Proton Pass fails first because accessing the vault requires logging into an external account instead of opening a local encrypted database.
+Proton Pass fails first because it requires logging into an external service account before opening a local encrypted database before accessing the password vault.

 Verdict